 The WRC Board of Directors typically meet on the first Wednesday of every month at 6:00 PM.
 All meetings are open to the public and everyone is permitted to attend.

 There are several committees to the Board of Directors that carry out work and projects then report back to the Board.
 These committees include: Client Services Committee, Consumer Advisory Committee, Equity Committee, Executive Committee, Finance Committee, Nominating Committee, Political Action Committee, and the Service Provider Advisory Committee.
 If you would like to read more about what these committees do, please click here.
-If you are interested in joining any of these committees and would like additional information, please view the schedule of meetings or email the Board Liaison, Kate Harvey, at KateH@WestsideRC.org .
+If you are interested in joining any of these committees and would like additional information, please view the schedule of meetings or email the Board Liaison, Jeanine McCoy, at ExecutiveA@WestsideRC.org .